uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Excellent 8 (A+): Clean code.
 Meets the requirements and ads extra polish.
 Everything is tested properly.
 Passes all tests.
 The API is documented in detail.
 The API is implemented as specified, and adds extra for compatibility.
 The UI meets all requirements, and has extra polish.
 * Good 7 (B+): Code is mostly clean but has some rough spots.
 At most a couple of minor bugs.
 Almost all the requirements are met.
 Everything is tested.
 Passes almost all tests.
 Almost everything is documented.
 Almost all the API is implemented according to spec.
 * Satisfactory 6 (C+): Code is low quality but working.
 Some bugs.
 Inconsistency. ¾ of the requirements are met.
 Almost everything is tested.
 Passes most tests.
 Most things are documented.
 API is implemented but doesn't meet spec.
-* Unsatisfactory 4-5 (D-D+): There are significant bugs and issues. ½ of the requirements are met. ½ the tests exist and pass.
+* Unsatisfactory 4 (D): There are significant bugs and issues. ½ of the requirements are met. ½ the tests exist and pass.
 At least ½ of the documentation is present.
 At least ½ of the API exists and works.
 At least ½ of the UI exists and works.
-At least ½ of the API exists and works.
+At least ½ of the API exists and works. <!-- @LT-IGNORE:ENGLISH_WORD_REPEAT_BEGINNING_RULE@ -->
-* Partial Attempt 1-4 (F): Poor quality.
+* Partial Attempt 1 (F): Poor quality.
 Large pieces of code missing, some pieces exist.
 Some requirements are met.
 Some of the UI exists.
-Some of the API exists.
+Some of the API exists. <!-- @LT-IGNORE:ENGLISH_WORD_REPEAT_BEGINNING_RULE@ -->
 * Failure 0 (F): Missing.
 Not attempted.
 Not complete enough to make an evaluation.
 Violated a restriction.

 UI amount complete is marked by your TA testing user stories manually.